seasketch/geoprocessing/packages/wiki-docs/Tutorials.md

 # Re-open as workspace and save your work

-To take full advantage of VSCode you will need to open your new project and establish it as a workspace.
+Next, to take full advantage of VSCode you will need to open your new project and establish it as a workspace.

 Type `Command-O` on MacOS or `Ctrl-O` on Windows or just click `File`->`Open` and select your project under `[your_username]/src/fsm-reports-test`